 That’s when I wrote Beard Man.
 And I had SUCH a good time!
 I chuckled to myself the whole time I typed, writing straight through with no stops.
 Storytelling was fun again.

 What sealed the deal was a lazy afternoon in the autumn of 2011.
-My boyfriend and I (in the young stages of our relationship) were lying around, chatting about bucket lists.
+My boyfriend and I were lying around, chatting about bucket lists.
 Here’s what I said:

 “Before I die, I’m going to write a novel.”